|Nutrition Facts (per serving)|

 You might be surprised to find that cornflakes are one of the star ingredients that help to make a light and crunchy sweet topping for this sweet potato casserole.
-The top is simply alternated between marshmallows and cornflakes, both which toast lightly while baking and make for a crunchy sweet topping.
+The top is simply alternated between marshmallows and cornflakes, both of which toast lightly while baking and make for a crunchy sweet topping.

 To prepare the sweet potatoes, scrub them well.
 Then, pierce the potatoes with a fork, and place them on a large cookie sheet without touching one another.

 Place the sweet potatoes in a large mixing bowl.
-Add the milk, 2 tablespoons of brown sugar, the salt, vanilla, cinnamon, and nutmeg.
+Add the milk, 2 tablespoons of brown sugar, salt, vanilla, cinnamon, and nutmeg.
 Use a fork or a knife to break the sweet potatoes up just a bit.

-- Next, melt the butter in a small microwave-safe bowl for about 15 seconds.
+Melt the butter in a small microwave-safe bowl for about 15 seconds.
 Add a little more time to the microwave if the butter is not completely melted.

-- Spoon the potato mixture into a casserole dish that has been coated with non-stick cooking spray.
+Spoon the potato mixture into a casserole dish that has been coated with non-stick cooking spray.
 Use a large spoon to spread the mixture evenly in the dish.

 Top with alternate rows of the cornflake mixture and marshmallows.